 6th Grade

-6th Grade History/Homeroom
+6th Grade Homeroom

-Diane Winget
+& Music Teacher: Diane Winget

-About
+About Mrs. Winget:

 I graduated from WSU in 1997 with a BA in Political Science and from Heritage University in 1999 with a Secondary Education Certification with endorsements in Social Studies, English, and Government/Civics.
 I am also currently seeking my endorsement in General Music Education and am super passionate about teaching kids to love and appreciate music.
 This will be my 11th school year as a staff member of St. Joseph School.

-In 6th grade history we study ancient civilizations and the world through 1750.
+History- Ancient Civilizations: In 6th grade history we study ancient civilizations and the world through 1750.
 Using the interactive and robust "History Alive” curriculum, we will study the foundations of history, explore the rise of civilization, and dive deep into individual ancient civilizations such as Egypt, Kush, Rome, The Americas ,India, Japan, China, Greece, Europe, The Middle East, Africa, and more.
 We will study the geography of the regions, their social structures, economies and political systems.

 Math